mvocale/Schema_Registry_Examples/avro/registration/cli/README.md

  - _${api_secret}_

 ## Run the example
-To run the example, registering the Avro schema into the Schema registry launch the command:
+To run the example, registering the Avro schema into the Schema registry, execute the file cli-avro-registration.sh:

 ```
+$ cd src/main/resources
-$  mvn compile schema-registry:register
+$  ./cli-avro-registration.sh
 ```
-The maven plugin will register the FinancialTransaction.avsc into the Schema Registry.
+This executable file contains che CLI command needed to register the schema into Confluent Cloud Schema Registry.

+You are now able to see the schema into the schemas list

 ![List of schemas](assets/images/avro-schema-registry.png)